Power-up: Tricks

-Treasure chests provide a means for the player to obtain items without paying for them in stores.
-In some cases, these chests contain items that cannot be purchased at stores.
-Chests may be locked, requiring a key of some sort.
-For certain games, keys can only be used once, and the key is destroyed during its use.
-For other games, having a particular type of key means that the player can open any of the chests with a matching lock.

-For most games, once a chest has been opened, the contents remain empty, although they may be repopulated with possibly different items during different stages of the game.
-This is different from perishable containers, such as crates and jars, which tend to reappear if the player exits the area and then returns.

 Selection bar

 Instead of having players collect a power-up that is instantly activated, the players may be allowed to select which power-ups they want to use.
 This is commonly implemented through a 'selection bar' which contains a number of power-up effects.
 To access the bar, the player must collect power-up items; the more they collect, the further along the bar they can access.
 The more powerful power-ups are traditionally placed further along the bar, so that more effort is required to obtain them.
 The selection bar was first used in Konami's 1985 game, Gradius.

 Perks

-"Perks" are a variation of the power-up mechanic, but permanent rather than temporary.
+Perks are a variation of the power-up mechanic, but permanent rather than temporary.
 The concept of permanent power-ups dates back to the early NES action RPGs, Deadly Towers (1986) and Rygar (1987), which blurred the line between the power-ups used in action-adventures and the experience points used in console RPGs.
 An early video game that used perks, and named it as such, was the 1997 computer RPG game Fallout.
 Perks have been used in various other video games in recent times, including first-person shooters such as Call of Duty 4: Modern Warfare, Modern Warfare 2, and Killing Floor, as well as action games like Metal Gear Online.